magesh-technovator/awesome-ai-applications/README.md

 * **Content Writing:** AI helps professionals improve the writing of e-mails and other content because emotional feedbacks matter here.

 #### Industrial and Manufacturing
-Automation with sensors and actuator has transformed manufacturing industries for a long time and now with the help of advanced analytics and AI-driven automation, the manufacturing process is getting simpler and solves complex business problems
+Automation with sensors and actuators has transformed manufacturing industries for a long time and now with the help of advanced analytics and AI-driven automation, the manufacturing process is getting simpler and solves complex business problems
 * **Digital Twin:** Virtual Representation of factories and products help in managing the performance, effectiveness, and quality of manufacturing assets
 * Smart manufacturing with IoT
 * **Predictive maintenance:** Device/Asset Diagnostics help business reduce unexpected down-time